 Here are 3 examples of how important a stroller is to me

-Red is a 15 year old blind Chihuahua/Min Pin cross we adopted 7 years ago.
+Red is a 16 year old (approximately) blind Chihuahua/Min Pin cross we adopted 8 years ago.
 She’s able to walk, but not far and not for long.
-When we went out for the day we would take her with us (unless we had a pet sitter), and my husband and I would take turns carrying her.
-She only weighs 10 lbs, but after a short while it soon felt like 50.
+If we didn’t have a pet sitter we would take her with us on day trips, and my husband and I would take turns carrying her.
+She only weighs 9 lbs, but after a short while it soon felt like 50.

-A few years ago I got it into my head that I needed a stroller for her, and I can only say I wish I had thought of it earlier.
-I can’t count the number of times we’ve used it.
+A few years ago I got it into my head that I needed a pet stroller for her, and I can only say I wish I had thought of it earlier.
+I can’t count the number of times we’ve used it, and how much easier and better it has made our lives.
 We’ve gone to the beach, I’ve used it when I wanted to do some power walking, and taken it on buses and trains to festivals and dog events.

 Jack is the first young dog we’ve ever had, and sometimes I join Jack and my husband when they go to the fields for a run around – yep sometimes they both run!!
 Anyway, after about an hour of that, especially if it’s a summer day, Jack is too hot and tired to walk all the way home, so he hops in the stroller until he re-charges, then walks the rest of the way…or not.

-Unfortunately this week we’ve had a more urgent use for it.
+Unfortunately a few months ago he developed a different type of need for the pet stroller.
 On August 22, 2016 Jack went from walking to paralysed in a matter of hours.
-He underwent spinal surgery and after 8 days in the hospital, he came home, with strict instructions not to move.
-He is allowed out 5x a day, for 5 minutes and that’s it.
+Emergency spinal surgery was followed by 8 days in the hospital, then strict instructions not to move.
+He was allowed out 5x a day, for 5 minutes and that was it.

 21 reasons why you need a pet stroller